 02. Who can get the vaccine at this time?

 COVID-19 Vaccines are now available to individuals age 6 months and older.
 Check with your provider or call to schedule an appointment.

 Your vaccine record should be posted in the California Immunization Registry, known as CAIR.
 As long as your identifying information was entered correctly, we should be able to find the record of your 1st dose and create a new vaccine card for you.

-If you have been patient in the past two years, you can sign up to access you MyChart patient portal: https://mychart.ochin.org/mychartrfhc/Authentication/Login.
+If you have been a patient in the past two years, you can sign up to access your MyChart patient portal: https://mychart.ochin.org/mychartrfhc/Authentication/Login.
 After you register, you will regularly receive updates and be able to request an appointment to receive your COVID-19 vaccine.

 Yes.
-Ravenswood and MayView providers are offering COVID vaccines to our registered patients at the time of their medical visits.
+Ravenswood and MayView providers are offering COVID-19 vaccines to our registered patients at the time of their medical visits.

-09. What are the benefits of receiving the COVID-19 vaccine?
+08. What are benefits of receiving the COVID-19 vaccine?

 The COVID-19 vaccine will teach your immune system how to recognize and fight the virus that causes COVID-19 so that you may either prevent an infection or have milder infection.
 The thousands of vaccine trials and the millions of people who have now been vaccinated have demonstrated that serious illness, hospitalization and death can be prevented when people are vaccinated against COVID-19.

-10. How long does it take for the COVID-19 Vaccine to work?
+09. How long does it take for the COVID-19 vaccine to work?

-11. What are the usual side effects of receiving the COVID-19 Vaccine?
+10. What are the usual side effects of receiving the COVID-19 vaccine?

-The most common side effects include: Local pain at the injection site General: Tiredness Headache Muscle pain Chills Joint pain Fever These typically last 1-3 days and are more commonly reported after the second dose.
+The most common side effects include: Local pain at the injection site, tiredness, headache, muscle pain, chills, joint pain, and fever.
+These typically last 1-3 days and are more commonly reported after the second dose.
 Severe allergic reactions are rare, but may occur.
 If it does occur, it will shortly be after receiving the vaccine injection.
 Therefore, we ask everyone to stay at least 15 minutes so that we can observe them for immediate side effects or 30 minutes if there is a history of severe allergic reactions.
 Please make sure to let us know if you have had these types of reactions before, or if you are a highly allergic individual so that we can watch you more closely.
 Please note that you may have reactions after the observation period.
 Once you leave, if you have any further reactions of concern to you, please contact 911 if you feel it is an emergency or contact your primary care provider if you have any other questions.

-13. If I already tested positive for COVID-19, do I still need to get the vaccine?
+11. If I have already had COVID-19 infection, do I still need to get the vaccine?